More articles

 4. Museum of Malaga

-The archaeological section, Museo Arquelogico Provincial, is even more impressive, with a collection of 15,000 objects, 2,000 of which are on permanent display.
+The archaeological section, the Museo Arquelogico Provincial, is even more impressive, with a collection of 15,000 objects, 2,000 of which are on permanent display.
 These pieces tell the story of Málaga's rich past, with finds from the city and province.

-5. Centre of Contemporary Art (CAC Málaga)
+5. Centre for Contemporary Art (CAC Málaga)

-More than just a museum, CAC Málaga is a vibrant meeting place for art lovers, where the past and present seamlessly intertwine.
-With its ever-changing exhibitions and focus on both established names and emerging talent, CAC Málaga is an essential destination for anyone wanting to experience Spain’s contemporary art scene.
+The CAC Málaga is more than just a museum; it's a vibrant meeting place for art lovers, where the past and present seamlessly intertwine.
+With its ever-changing exhibitions and focus on both established names and emerging talent, the CAC Málaga is an essential destination for anyone wanting to experience Spain's contemporary art scene.

 This is our own website with the best price.
 Click here for our accommodations or ask us your question.
-Or read on with For online workers and digital norms , Renovation in full swing or go to the overview of all articles.
+Or read on with , or go to the overview of all articles.